Minfei Fei

 Minfei's PhD thesis "Molecular-level interphase design for sustainable batteries" was passed without corrections, making him one of the very few students in the whole Department to have ever achieved this in the past decades.

-Minfei is open to discussions, consultancy and research collaborations.
+Minfei is open to discussions, consultancy, and research collaborations.